neilschelly/pizerotimer/README.md

       program runs.
 If power to the Pi goes away, it will be roughly the last time it was running.
 If the service starts up and sees an "open-ended" time log entry, it could use this value to end it.
-* Maybe the screen should blink on whenever the elapsed_time crosses an hour?